 A. Community Race: Anyone may submit a proposal, and may join the race as long as guidelines are followed.
 Often a whole family will design, build, and race together.

-Q: What is the difference between People’s Sculpture Racing (PSR) and the nationally popular Kinetic Sculpture Racing (KSR) genre?
+Q: What is the difference between People’s Sculpture Racing (PSR) and Kinetic Sculpture Racing (KSR) in Lowell and elsewhere?

 Q: I have three left feet.
 May my friends and extended family race my sculpture?

 Q: I have an old racing sculpture in the loft of my sister-in-law’s barn.
 It was shown at the Venice Biennale in ’97.
 Do entries have to be made new and never-before-shown for this event?